sixfeetup/SixieNote/Readme.md

 Build a JSON endpoint to return the list of notes for a user.

-Note: this code is not merged back to `master` because we will replace this API with Tastypie in the next chapter.
+Note: this code is not merged back to `master` because we will replace this API with a better one built using Tastypie in the next chapter.

 Chapter 18 - Building an API w/ Tastypie